Starz Entertainment: Formation

 Lionsgate was formed in 1997 by Frank Giustra, whose $16 million investment was augmented by $40 million from investors including Keyur Patel and Yorkton Securities executives such as G. Scott Paterson.
 The company was named for the Lions Gate Bridge in Vancouver, British Columbia, Canada, highlighting the company's founding location.
-Giustra had recently retired as CEO from Yorkton, an investment bank, and Paterson was then president.
+Giustra had recently retired as CEO from Yorkton, an investment bank, of which Paterson was then president.
 Giustra then merged Lionsgate with Toronto Stock Exchange–listed Beringer Gold Corp. (founded in 1986) to take the company public.
 Beringer's mining assets were soon sold off.

-Lionsgate then began a series of acquisitions to get into the film industry.
-The company bought a number of small production facilities and distributors, starting with Montreal-based Cinépix Film Properties (which became the present-day Lionsgate Films) and North Shore Studios (which became known as Lions Gate Studios, until its acquisition in 2006) in Vancouver, British Columbia.
-Mandalay Television was acquired by Lionsgate from Peter Guber for a 4% Lionsgate stake.
+Lionsgate then began a series of acquisitions to enter the film industry, buying small production facilities and distributors, including, in 1997, Montreal-based Cinépix Film Properties (which became the present-day Lionsgate Films), and Peter Guber's Vancouver, British Columbia studios, North Shore Studios (which became known as Lions Gate Studios, until its sale in 2006) and Mandalay Television, which was acquired with a 4% Lionsgate stake provision for Gruber.